SumoLogic/sumologic-opentelemetry-js/README.md

 </script>
 ```

-See [functionalities](#Functionalities) for informations about the script size and [configuration](#Configuration) for all supported options.
+See [configuration](#Configuration) for all supported options.

 There are no other required actions needed to take.
 With properly provided `collectionSourceUrl` and `serviceName` your website is ready and will send collected traces to the specified Sumo Logic collector.

-You can load the script asynchronously using the script below but some functionalities like user interactions or requests made before script run will be limited.
+You can load the script asynchronously using the script below, but some functionalities like user interactions or requests made before script run will be limited.

 ```html
 <script>